benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

             -   DontDisplayLastUserName: (0 or 1) Set this to 1 and upon
                 relogging in the last user name to do will not be shown.
             -   Explorer:
-                -   ClassicShell: (0 or 1) Set to 1 to disable web
+                -   ClassicShell: (0 or 1) Set to 1 to disable most of
-                    content in Explorer - can improve performance.
+                    the Windows 98+ features in Explorer.
+Features including Active Desktop, Web & thumbnail views will be disabled.
 SK/UK
                 -   NoDriveTypeAutoRun: dword:000000ff Disable autorun
                     for CDs.
                 -   NoSaveSettings: (0 or 1) Check this key if your